Your flooring brings style and beauty to your home and plays an essential role in the home’s overall aesthetics and function.

 How to Tell the Difference

-You probably can’t tell the difference between red oak vs. white oak upon first glance.
-So, how do you know which hardwood is which when you’re looking for the perfect floors?
+You probably can’t tell the difference between red oak vs. white oak at first glance.
+So, how do you know which hardwood you are looking at which when you’re deciding on the perfect floor?
 Unfinished oak is much more natural to identify since the color difference between the two species is rather subtle.

 Look at the wood, and if you see a reddish-pink hue, it’s probably red oak while white oak is more of a light brown color.
 Sometimes the wood color can start to fade, and red oak will turn brown if it’s older and has not been treated or finished.